Interference-Aware Accurate Signal Recovery in sub-1 GHz UHF Band Reuse-1 Cellular OFDMA Downlinks: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Current 4G-LTE or the emerging 5G-NR wireless standards based broadband cellular networks use universal frequency reuse.
-In such OFDM/OFDMA block-modulated networks, universal frequency reuse or reuse-1 is used network wide, where the same frequency resource in used by all cell towers and sectors\footnote{The word sector is used to refer to one part of the $360^{\circ}$ region served by a cell site, or to simply one part of that region (typically a $120^{\circ}$ portion, when 3 sectors are deployed per cell site).
-Here, the term inter-tower interference (ITI) subsumes the inter-sector interference that could be present at the sector boundaries.} in order to provide a higher sum throughput.
-This increased throughput is possible by employing one or more techniques (see for example\cite{necker2006towards,raghavendra2009interference}) to manage the increased inter tower interference (ITI) caused by such a reuse-1 deployment.
-Cellular OFDMA networks deployed in the Ultra High Frequency (UHF) bands can provide excellent geographical coverage.
-However, since only Single Input Single Output (SISO) links are possible in the UHF band due to the large wavelengths, spatial filtering is not possible and the ITI has to be removed purely by better signal processing algorithms.
+\IEEEPARstart{B}{roadband} cellular networks based on the current 4G-Long Term Evolution (LTE) or the emerging 5G-New Radio (NR) wireless standards use universal frequency reuse or reuse-1 \cite{ameen2020proposed,qi2021energy}.
+In such OFDM/OFDMA block-modulated networks, all cell towers and sectors use the same frequency resource\footnote{The word sector is used to refer to the full $360^{\circ}$ region served by a cell site, or to simply one part of that region (typically a $120^{\circ}$ portion, when three sectors are deployed per cell site).
+In this paper, the term inter-tower interference (ITI) also subsumes the inter-sector interference that could be present at the sector boundaries.} to provide a higher sum throughput.
+Co-channel interference (CCI), which arises in such ultra-dense networks, is a crucial bottleneck that restricts the throughput of the cell-edge user \cite{cao2018interference}.
+CCI manifests as inter-cell or inter-sector interference, broadly referred to as inter-tower interference (ITI).
+This contribution is focussed on a downlink cellular model with ITI.
+Downlink power control, interference coordination, beamforming, etc. (see, for example, \cite{Xiao2020Reinforcement, Wang2020Decentralized, Antwi2019Evaluation, necker2006towards, Moon2019Hybrid}) are used to reduce this ITI and improve cell-edge user throughput.